UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 ## Structure

-The judgmentally involutive identity types form a judgmentally involutive weak groupoidal structure on types.
+The strictly involutive identity types form a judgmentally involutive weak groupoidal structure on types.

-### Inverting judgmentally involutive identifications
+### Inverting strictly involutive identifications

 We have an inversion operation on `involutive-Id` defined by swapping the position of the identifications.
 This operation satisfies the judgmental laws